The Parenting Education Program in Fairfax County

 The core program for this curriculum is the same as the basic Parenting Education Program but it also emphasizes how African-American history has affected the parenting style for African-Americans.

-Read about Curriculum Topics (PDF) in the various classes.
+Read about Course Topics (PDF) in the various classes.

 Here's how you can become involved with parent education as a volunteer or partnering organization.

 For more information about this program, call or write: